top of page

 In truth, when I speak to people, online or offline, their gender does not matter to me.
 It does not matter to me because men and women are more than their sexes.
 They are, first and foremost, individuals with thoughts and personalities of their own.
 Women aren't more irrational than men, just because they are women, and I don't think men are much more into sports because they are men.

-By the way, the same logic applies to race.
+The same logic applies to race.
 I don't care that I'm white, and your race or nationality does not really matter to me when it comes to individuals.
 Yes, I may speak of specific countries and regions of the planet, but that does not mean I accept the notion that we are entirely a product of these backgrounds.
-We are more, for we are, at the root of it all, different individuals.
+We are more, for we are, at the root of it all, different individuals either way.

 I know my analytics.
 I write to people across the globe.
 Your gender, or lack thereof, is irrelevant to me.
 I'm a philosopher; I am occupied with reason.
-I am not an expert on men or women.
-I strive to look at things mainly from a logical perspective.
+I am not a technical expert on men or women.
+I strive to look at things mainly from a logical perspective, and one can be a philosopher whether they are male or female.

-It does not mean I know everything, and it does not mean I am the gatekeeper of truth.
-A good philosopher would not gatekeep others.
-He or she would share their findings and would not really mind the fallacies that lie within the human element.
+A good philosopher would not gatekeep others from knowledge so unjustly.
+He or she would share their findings and would not really mind the fallacies that lie, by default, within human thinking.

-I have no desire to gatekeep my thoughts from a specific demographic.
+I have no desire to gatekeep my thoughts on unfair discriminations people can't do anything about.
 I personally am not fond of psychopaths, for example, but it's just a personal preference.
 I do not think all psychopaths are cartoonishly evil, because I do not want to resort to generalizations.
+As such I won't gatekeep my content from psychopaths because logic and personal taste are distinct.
+A good philosopher must be able to disagree with themselves.

 When you see countless women who are weaker than you physically, and you're a man, perhaps you will jump to the conclusion that women are always weaker.
-If you've seen people of average height thus far, then you might deny the fact that there are extremely tall people -- even women -- just like there are people whose height is less than a meter (adults).
+If you've seen people of average height thus far, then you might deny the fact that there are extremely tall people -- even women -- just like there are and were men whose height is less than a meter.

-Sexism is wrong, logically, for the same reason any generalization is wrong, dear readers: there are exceptions.
+Sexism is wrong, logically, for the same reason any generalization is wrong, dear readers: There are exceptions to the rule which traditionally define what is being generalized.
 Even in theory.
 Do you believe that the desire to procreate is embedded in all human beings?
 There are genuine asexuals out there, and there are genuine people who do not want to have families for whatever reason.
 You're reading the words of such an example right over here.

 Now, perhaps there are functions that are certainly exclusive to distinct sexes.
-You might say that women cannot grow facial hair, but I've seen an example.
+You might say that women cannot grow facial hair, but there are who can.
 A rare condition, possibly hormonal imbalance.
-Perhaps males cannot get pregnant, but male seahorses certainly can (look it up yourself).
+Perhaps males cannot get pregnant, but male seahorses certainly can.

 We do not have knowledge about every human that has ever lived.
 Why?
 Because events can be lost in history.
-It's one of the reasons we can't know everything!
+It's one of the reasons we can never know everything for certain.
 In other words, perhaps there were male humans that had the capacity to get pregnant, but we never got to know them!
 Our knowledge of the past is never absolute, and maybe it never will be.
+However, with enough dedication to content preservation, we sure can avoid any disappearances of information and knolwedge.

 (We don't have full knowledge of the future, either.
 It could mean that we are not fully aware of the human biological potential).